 The headband provides comfort and convenient pressure for long hours of use.
 Its one-size-fits-all design also ensures that a wide range of head sizes and shapes can benefit from using the earmuff.

-I also like its striking yellow and stylish black finish because it promotes visibility and safety while working.
+I also like the striking yellow and stylish black finish of the 3M Peltor X2A Over-The-Head X-Series Earmuff because it promotes visibility and safety while working.